shivanshsahajpal22-dev/SocialEngineering/OSINT_Guide/Osint_Guide_2.md

 > Cyber OSINT (info about a company) covered in web_exploiation_Guide/Web_exploitation/Passive-recon
 ```

-> This one is more about the people : SOCMINT whereas last one was focused on the geo-Osint
+> This one is more about the people: SOCMINT, whereas the last one was focused on the geo-OSINT

 - I would suggest to start you search from google + dork gpt (>>> any tool)